1 / 1

 Texas, the second largest state in the U.S., has implemented some of the most stringent measures impacting voter rights.

-Compare the Texas voter experience with voters in other states:
+Compare the Texas voter experience with voters in other states from the November 2024 Presidential election:

 We specialize in analyzing election administrative practices and the impacts to voter participation.